SIT30821 Certificate III in Commercial Cookery

 Computer Literacy Requirement Students must have basic computer skills including MS Word, PowerPoint, and internet research.
 They must be able to use email, work with PDFs, and access web platforms like Moodle.

 Materials & Equipment Requirement While AABT College provides access to computers and resources during class, students must bring a personal laptop (Windows 10 or higher), have a valid email address, and be reachable via phone or mail.
+All learners must have access to MS Office tools and communication platforms.

 Recognition of Prior Learning (RPL) RPL is available for each unit based on prior training, work experience or formal learning.
 Please consult your trainer or the support team to apply.